ml-in-programming/PlagiarismStudy/DataCollection/README.md

 * name of the repository;
 * licensing information.

-After that, download_projects.py downloads the projects and saves them in /home/ubuntu/projects/.
-In the end, each project will be located in the directory with the name of the author of the repository, and will consist of three items:
+After that, download_projects.py downloads the projects and saves them in the desired directory.
+In the end, each project will be located in the subdirectory with the name of the author of the repository, and will consist of three items:
 * git-cloned directory with the entire history of changes;
 * zip-file of the last commit to be processed by SourcererCC;
 * txt-file with the licensing information.